NeurodataWithoutBorders/pynwb/docs/source/make_roundtrip_test.rst

 -----------------------

 If you are testing something that can go in *acquisition*, you can avoid writing ``addContainer`` and ``getContainer`` by extending ``TestDataInterfaceIO``.
-This class has already overriden these methods to add your container object to acquisition.
+This class has already overridden these methods to add your container object to acquisition.

 Even if your container can go in acquisition, you may still need to override ``addContainer`` if your container depends